Mary McLeod Bethune: National Youth Administration

 The National Youth Administration (NYA) was a federal agency created under Roosevelt's Works Progress Administration (WPA).
 It provided programs specifically to promote relief and employment for young people.
 It focused on unemployed citizens aged sixteen to twenty-five years who were not in school.
 Bethune lobbied the organization so aggressively and effectively for minority involvement that she earned a full-time staff position in 1936 as an assistant.

-Within two years, Bethune was appointed to Director of the Division of Negro Affairs, and became the first African-American female division head.
+Within two years, Bethune was appointed to Director of the Division of Negro Affairs, and became the first Black American female division head.
 She managed NYA funds to help Black students through school-based programs.
 She was the only Black agent of the NYA who was a financial manager.
 She ensured Black colleges participated in the Civilian Pilot Training Program, which graduated some of the first Black pilots.
 The director of the NYA said in 1939: "No one can do what Mrs. Bethune can do."